Lake Bluff is a scenic village known for its community-oriented attitude, laid-back lifestyle, and great schools.

 Getting a Name (1874-1889)

 In 1874, Lake Bluff gained national renown and its name with the coming of the Lake Bluff Camp Meeting Association.
-Seeing the tranquil setting as perfect for religious contemplation and educational and recreational programs, the group purchased the property of the original settler family.
+Seeing the tranquil setting as perfect for religious contemplation, the group purchased the property of the original settler family.
 Attracting prominent personalities including First Lady Lucy Hayes, the group brought interest to the area, fueling housing construction and other development.

 When the group disbanded in 1889, Lake Bluff was already well on its way to becoming a residential suburb, with the construction of many modest cottages by the lake, a two-story public school, a commuter station, and a picturesque village hall.